 Property Assessed Clean Energy (PACE) is a means of financing energy efficiency upgrades, disaster resiliency improvements, water conservation measures and renewable energy installations at a property with no up-front cost to property owners.
 PACE financing can cover 100% of project costs.
 Repayments are made on the property tax bill over a period of up to 30 years, enabling projects that provide cost savings from day one.
 Learn more about Property Assessed Clean Energy here »

-Energy Equity is the distribution of costs and benefits of an energy system and the accessibility to affordable energy across customers in a region or utility service territory.
-Learn more about Energy Equity here »
+Energy Access is the distribution of costs and benefits of an energy system and the accessibility to affordable energy across customers in a region or utility service territory.
+Learn more about Energy Access here »